Particular/docs.particular.net/nservicebus/operations/metrics.md

 ### To Windows Performance Counters

-Some of the data captured by the Metrics component can be forwarded to Windows Performance Counters.
+Some of the data captured by the NServiceBus.Metrics component can be forwarded to Windows Performance Counters.
 See [Performance Counters](./performance-counters.md) for more information.

-## Metrics Captured
+## Metrics captured

-The Metrics component captures a number of different metrics about a running endpoint.
+The NServiceBus.Metrics component captures a number of different metrics about a running endpoint.

-### Processing Time
+### Processing time

-Processing Time is the time it takes for an endpoint to process a single message.
+Processing time is the time it takes for an endpoint to process a single message.

-### Critical Time
+### Critical time

-Critical Time is the time between when a message is sent and when it is fully processed.
+Critical time is the time between when a message is sent and when it is fully processed.
 It is a combination of:
-- Network Send Time - The time a message spends on the network before arriving in the destination queue
+- Network send time: The time a message spends on the network before arriving in the destination queue
-- Queue Wait Time - The time a message spends in the destination queue before being picked up and processed
+- Queue wait time: The time a message spends in the destination queue before being picked up and processed
-- Processing Time - The time is takes for the destination endpoint to process the message
+- Processing time: The time it takes for the destination endpoint to process the message

-### Message Receive Performance Statistics
+### Messages received performance statistics

-Including:
+These statistics encompass a number of different metrics, including:

-- Messages Pulled from Queue
+- Number of messages pulled from queue
-- Message Processing Failures
+- Number of message processing failures
-- Messages Successfully Processed
+- Number of messages successfully processed